kiranbkulkarni/redesigned-disco/README.md

 # redesigned-disco
-Build and deploy a djnago project
+Build and deploy a Django project